-MR. ELLIOTT, MR. FARRAR
+MR. AGRANAT, MR. FARRAR

 Each student conducts an investigation in the field of his major interest and constructs a final report.
-Class instruction will consist of: (1) the principles of scholarly criticism, (2) compilation and use of bibliographies, and (3) details of good form as to content, table, body, foot-
+Class instruction will consist of: (1) the principles of scholarly criticism, (2) compilation and use of bibliographies, and (3) details of good form as to content, table, body, footnotes, and bibliography.